-[This article was previously published in Italian here.]
+[This article was originally published in Italian.]

 Ever since the first rumor about the production of a live action version of Disney’s “The little Mermaid” many indignant voices were raised, because Disney casted a black actress for the protagonist.